Back to Blog

 • How do you defend against external attackers looking to take advantage of stale SaaS app accounts of departed employees?

-Developing a robust procedure for secure offboarding is important in order to defend the company against security risks, while maintaining productivity of the team.
-Enterprises need a process in order to:
+Developing a robust procedure for secure offboarding is important in order to defend the company against security risks, while maintaining productivity of the organization.
+Enterprises need a process to:

-• Revoke access – companies should revoke access to accounts and SaaS applications in a timely manner and rotate API/SSH keys.
+• Revoke access – companies should revoke access to accounts and SaaS applications in a timely manner and rotate API/SSH keys within code repositories or secret stores.

 • Physically collect devices – retrieve laptops, phones, tablets, etc. as soon as possible.